How Reflow Works

 Example 1: Replacement That Fits Naturally

-When replacement text is similar in length, rewrapping alone handles it:
+When replacement text is similar in length, rewrapping alone is often enough:

 - Python